dotnet/dotNext/docs/features/cluster/index.md

 [IReplicationCluster](xref:DotNext.Net.Cluster.Replication.IReplicationCluster) interface indicates that the specific cluster implementation supports state replication across cluster nodes.
 It exposed access to the audit trail used to track local changes and commits on other cluster nodes.

 # Implementations
-* [.NEXT Raft Suite](./raft.md) is a fully-featured implementation of Raft algorithm and related infrastructure.
+* [.NEXT Raft Suite](./raft.md) is a fully-featured implementation of Raft algorithm and related infrastructure
+* [.NEXT HyParView](./gossip.md) is a fully-featured implementation of HyParView membership protocol for reliable Gossip-based communication